hm-lang/core/proposals/README.md

 requesting users to be more specific.
 Don't actually use `object` behind the scenes, except in dynamic programming or cases where it's ambiguous, since creating objects will incur overhead, but just for organization.

-TODO: discuss allowing @moved as an argument annotation in order to require someone to `move()` a variable into the function.  don't just allow compiler warnings, those will expand unnecessarily.

 ## redefining a function